ERROL PARKER | Editor-at-large | Contact

 “I don’t see myself as a God, more of a King’s Knight.
 The owner is the King around here.”

-However, the general Betootanese opinion surrounding Mr Al-Hazewe is that he’s a bag of shit with a God complex.
+However, the general Betootanese opinion surrounding Mr Warea is that he’s a bag of shit with a God complex.

 He shot to local fame in 2006 after attempting to remove local pastoralist Jack H. Pearson from the venue during his son’s 21st birthday party.
 After asking Mr Pearson numerous times to leave, he instructed bar staff not to serve the 76-year-old, which was when things got hairy.

-Grabbing Pearson by the arm, Al-Hazewe’s efforts to subdue the career cattleman were met with a violent blow to the head.
+Grabbing Pearson by the arm, Warea’s efforts to subdue the career cattleman were met with a violent blow to the head, after requesting the dumb bushie recite Waltzing Matilda Backwards

 A court later heard that the security professional was punched so hard in the forehead that he lost the ability to blink on his own accord for over a week.